Qazeer/InfoSec-Notes/WebApps/3.X-SQL_Injections/SQLMAP.md

 Note that, if the account responsible of the DBMS service has sufficient privileges on the file system, an SQL injection could be used to upload a webshell in an accessible website folder to achieve remote commands execution.
-The website foder can either be guessed through a brute force attack or leaked by verbose error messages on the web application.
+The website folder can either be guessed through a brute force attack or leaked by verbose error messages on the web application.

 ###### Commands execution